EriX24/PurgatoryMod/README.md

  - Add a config file for whether a player drops their head.
  - Add a config file for whether a player's head can be created with paper and a skull.
  - Add a config file for whether self-revive is enabled.

+**Changelog**

+ - 1.0.1: Patched dimensional warps

+**Bugs**

+ - Dimensional warps: when you die or get revived in the nether or end (end is only bugged for revival), you will revive in the overworld [PATCHED IN 1.0.1]